What is Methamphetamine?

 - Lethargy, excessive sleepiness, and fatigue

-- Increased appetite, dry mouth, and episodes of jitteriness
+- Increased hunger, thirst, and jitteriness

 - Apathy, depression, feelings of hopelessness, and thoughts of suicide

-- Extreme cravings for more meth
+- Extreme cravings for more methamphetamine

 - Psychotic symptoms such as delusions, hallucinations, and paranoia